Carlos Albán: Political activism

 Albán began participating in political activities as a youth.
 In 1865, while still a student, he fought in the Battle of Santa Barbara in defense of the liberal government of the Sovereign State of Cauca, which faced a conservative revolution.
 His most active years were 1875-76 when he took advantage of the division of the liberal camp among radicals and independents and began to work on creating a "Catholic Party".
 Persons who "support Catholicism with all its consequences, and without restrictions of any kind, regardless of what may happen and also the political party to which they belong" were invited to join.

 His journalism expressed the importance of Catholicism as an element of political cohesion.
 He had noted that the clergy, especially Carlos Bermudez, Bishop of Popayan and Manuel Canuto Restrepo, Bishop of Pasto, were important agitators.
 A huge image of the Virgin of Lourdes in Cauca was used in processions for political purposes.
 They formed various Catholic Societies, such as the society of St. Vincent de Paul, Sacred Heart and others.

 Despite advances in building the party, the political conditions in Cauca led to the project being abandoned.
 Albán led the conservatives into the 1876 Civil war.
 Although the war bore characteristics of a religious war, they were not enough to ensure Conservative victory.
 The failure of the military adventure led to the expulsion of the clergy and the main conservatives, but more importantly, Albán's work enabled conservatism to survive as a party, despite liberal reprisals.
 It was able to help the liberals in the War of 1885, enabling the political period known as the Regeneration and with it Conservative Hegemony.

 Government service

-From 1886, he was a prominent government figure both nationally and in the State of Cauca, occupying offices such as the Centre Court judge, State Attorney General and Solicitor General of la Nación.
+From 1886 on, he was a prominent government figure both nationally and in the State of Cauca, occupying offices such as the Centre Court judge, State Attorney General and Solicitor General of la Nación.
 Politically, he aligned himself with the conservative faction known as Los Históricos, through which he aroused opposition to the Miguel Antonio Caro and Carlos Holguin governments.
 In 1891 Holguin enforced the so-called Law of Horses (Act 61 of 1888) and confined Albán to Cauca.